 Hydronic Air Heating

-Hydronic air heating runs off a diesel furnace that heats coolant, which is circulated in the boat to fan heads.
-Hydronic systems can include water heating as well.
+Hydronic air heating runs off a diesel hydronic furnace that heats coolant, which is circulated in the boat to fan heads and usually include water heating as well.
+If your boat cannot fit air heating duct, or you want more hot water, hot water without running the engine, solar hot water etc. then hydronic has definite advantages.

 - Hydronic systems can provide hot air and hot water in one system.
-This facilitates hot water when engine heat is not available, which can be a real advantage.
+This facilitates hot water when engine heat is not available, which can be a real advantage, particularly in sailing boats where the engine is not run often.

-- Existing hot water cylinders can often be incorporated into the system.
-For example, using the Dieselheat DH1.
+- Existing hot water cylinders can often be incorporated into the system by disconnecting them from the engine.

 - Hot coolant piping can be easier to run in a boat than ducting (it has a smaller diameter so will wiggle through tight spaces or can sit in the bilge space).